IgniteUI/igniteui-docfx/en/components/calendar.md

 ### Templating

-We have seen how to make use of the **IgxCalendarComponents** API (properties, events, methods) so that we configure the calendar per our requirements and interact with it programatically.
+We have seen how to make use of the [`IgxCalendarComponent`]({environment:angularApiUrl}/classes/igxcalendarcomponent.html) API (properties, events, methods) so that we configure the calendar per our requirements and interact with it programatically.
 Now we want to go further and customize its look, benefiting from the header and subheader templating capabilities.

 To do that we need to decorate a ng-template inside the calendar with **igxCalendarHeader** or **igxCalendarSubheader** directive and use the context returned to customize the way the date is displayed.
 The template decorated with the **igxCalendarHeader** directive is rendered only when the calendar selection is set to single.
 The **igxCalendarSubheader** is available in all selection modes.